zaghadon/uppy/website/src/docs/writing-plugins.md

 ## UI Plugins

 UI Plugins can be used to show a user interface.
-Uppy plugins use [preact](https://preactjs.com) v8.2.9 for rendering. preact is a very small React-like library that works really well with Uppy's state architecture.
-Uppy implements preact rendering in the `mount(target)` and `update()` plugin methods, so if you want to write a custom UI plugin using some other library, you can override those methods.
+Uppy plugins use [Preact X](https://preactjs.com) for rendering.
+Preact is a very small React-like library that works really well with Uppy's state architecture.
+Uppy implements Preact rendering in the `mount(target)` and `update()` plugin methods, so if you want to write a custom UI plugin using some other library, you can override those methods.

-> **Only** `preact@8.2.9` can be used for Uppy plugins.
-In Uppy 2.0, the restriction will be changed to a newer range of preact versions.
-For now, specify the dependency with a fixed version number:
->
-> ```json
-> "dependencies": {
->   "preact": "8.2.9"
-> }
-> ```

 Plugins can implement certain methods to do so, that will be called by Uppy when necessary: